AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-mov-1-intro.md

 #### Profile specific guidance
-* A narrative only Medicare Overview (Level 2) is supplied by populating section.text for each section but not populating any section.entry or section.emptyReason
+- A narrative only Medicare Overview (Level 2) is supplied by populating section.text for each section but not populating any section.entry or section.emptyReason.
-* A structured Medicare Overview (Level 3A or 3B) is supplied by populating section.entry or section.emptyReason for each section
+- A structured Medicare Overview (Level 3A or 3B) is supplied by populating section.entry or section.emptyReason for each section.

 #### Boundaries and relationships